ExLing invites you to the 12th International Conference of Experimental Linguistics in Athens, Greece, from 11th to 13th October 2021.

 Per the objectives of the 12th edition of the International Conference of Experimental Linguistics, we are welcoming the submission of papers on substantial, original and unpublished research in all aspects of Experimental Linguistics.

-All presented papers will be published online in the 12th volume of the ExLing proceedings series, and selected presentations will be uploaded onto the ExLing YouTube channel.
+All accepted abstracts and thereafter submitted papers, irrespective of the type of participation, will be published online in the ExLing 2021 proceedings series, and selected presentations will be uploaded onto the ExLing YouTube channel.

 All experimental disciplines and subjects with reference to the study of language will be considered, with particular interest given to interdisciplinary works, ranging from speech production and language comprehension to cognitive linguistics and discourse analysis.